Hagop Housbian: Seizing Opportunities at the University of La Verne

 Hagop would like to share the following piece of advice to all students – not just international students – who are beginning their undergraduate career, “Do not be afraid to get out of your comfort zone.
 If there is one thing I have learned in the past two years at university it is that success and comfort are complete antonyms.
 Do not expect opportunity to knock on your door; you should be putting yourself out there and not only finding opportunities, but seizing them.”

-If you are interested in applying to the University of La Verne, find out more about the school by visiting their undergraduate and postgraduate profiles on SchoolApply, and start your application today!
+If you are interested in applying to the University of La Verne, find out more about the university on SchoolApply, and start your application today!;